 - 1. A B and C D

-- 2. $\mathbf{A} \subset \text{and } \mathbf{B} \subset$
+- 2. A C and B D

 - 3. A D and B C

 After these three sessions, every person worked with every other person at least once, and each of the four subgroups stayed together during all of the second step.
 And within each subgroup, there's a mentor-trainee structure, since one person in each subgroup already got the training in the first step.
 The mentors solidify their knowledge in the sessions they run by teaching part of what they learned before.

 If during your training non-mentors want to switch subgroups, just add them to the other group.
-Only exchange in both directions if one of the subgroups would have only one the mentor left.
-If you have only three mentors, you can have one group without mentor (in that case let Alice be mentor in the last step, too).
+Only exchange in both directions if one of the subgroups would have only one person left.

 Best avoid showing people their group.
-Instead always assign by their names along with the mentor who runs the merged group to avoid fostering competition during the training.
+Instead always assign by name to avoid fostering competition during the training.